argoproject/Argo/docs/api/feed-mailchimp.rst

 feed-mailchimp.php
 ==================

-.. php:attr:: $numposts
+.. php:function:: rss_date()

-      Template Name: MailChimp Feed
-      A feed with thumbnail images for MailChimp import Feed address to use for MailChimp import will be http://myurl.com/?feed=mailchimp

-      :package: Largo

-      :since: 0.2
+   A template tag for printing the date in a format suitable for an RSS feed

+   :param mixed $timestamp: (optional) the unix timestamp for which to print the formatted date